SupernovaNus/MedEvalPro/README.md

 ## Dataset (Po-Wen)

-The dataset we use in this project contains information of around 1.3 million claims.
+The synthetic dataset we use in this project contains information of around 1.3 million claims.
 For each claim, the following features are provided in file `dim_claims.csv`:

 * `dim_claim_id`: The unique identification number of the claim, which ranges from `1` to `1335576`.
 * `bin`: The BIN identification number of the payer for the claim.
 There are 4 different BINs: `417380`, `417740`, `417614`, and `999001`.